When does first trimester fatigue peak, and how can you cope with it?

 During the first trimester, many women struggle to find the energy for their usual lifestyle.
 You may need to add some afternoon naps, skip a few late-night parties, and opt for low-energy workouts.
 Don’t feel guilty about your reduced capacity; it’s only a temporary change.

 Pregnancy fatigue generally peaks during the first trimester, and many women experience an energy boost as they hit the second.
 Unfortunately, that low energy might come back in the final weeks, as you struggle to find a comfortable sleep position, thanks to your bump.
+Using a pregnancy app can help you track third-trimester milestones.

 The essential thing is to listen to your body, and carve out plenty of opportunities for rest.
 Try to take regular breaks at work, move your social events to earlier in the day, and ask your partner to summarize any TV shows you sleep through.
 Try to embrace a slower pace for a while, and look forward to the improved energy levels of the second trimester.